 And we invite you to visit this place, as you go over this story….

 Day 1: Meeting at El Sosneado (If you are staying in San Rafael, we can pick you up; transfer is included).
-From there we will take a 3- hour trip up to the mountain by vechicle.
-Once there the baqueanos will begin to set up the horses and to prepare the loads that will go in the mules. .
+From there we will take a 3- hour trip up to the mountain by transfer.
+Once there the baqueanos will begin to set up the horses and to prepare the loads that will go with the mules.
 On this first day we will cross the rivers Atuel, Rosado and Barroso.
-After 4 hours riding, we will arrive at our camp base, El Barroso.
+After 4 hours riding, we will arrive at our base camp , El Barroso.
 Lunch.
 Afternoon free to relax and enjoy the landscape.
 Dinner.
-Approximate hours of cavalcade: 4 - 5 hs.

-Stay the previous night in San Rafael as e can pick you up on the day 1 to start the expedition early in the morning
+Stay the previous night in San Rafael as we can pick you up on day 1 early in the morning at your hotel/hostel.

 Note 1: All horses are properly trained and prepared to ride in the mountain and our baqueanos have the best conditions and local knowledge.
 It is not necessary to have previous experience.